Resident or full-time student

 Registrants will electronically sign and agree to Terms & Conditions (including eligibility requirements, Participant

 Release Form, Participant Performance and Recording Agreement).
+Registration fees are non-refundable.
 Because registration is limited to the first 100 registrants

 per region, registration in a region could close before June 1st!